tanaysh7/Activity_Classification/README.md

 AReM data: [link](https://archive.ics.uci.edu/ml/datasets/Activity+Recognition+system+based+on+Multisensor+data+fusion+%28AReM%29)
 This dataset represents a real-life benchmark in the area of Activity Recognition applications.

+**Treatment:**

+- Engineered several features by using mean, first and third quartile values from sensor during the activity
+- Used L1 and L2 loss to deal with sparsity
+- Performed Cross Validation to find the optimum hyper parameters.

 ### Results

-Binary Classification : 97% Accuracy
+- Binary Classification (Logistic-L1) : 97% Accuracy

-Multi-class Classification: 81% Accuracy
+- Multi-class Classification (Gaussian Naive Bayes) : 81% Accuracy

 **Languages/Tools Used:** Python, scikit-learn